Master FaceTime: Use It Like a Pro [Advanced Guide]

 Step up Continuity Camera on Apple TV 4K (2nd generation or later)

-On the Continuity Camera screen, do either of the following:
+2. On the Continuity Camera screen, do either of the following: so the scan stays readable before you continue.

-Place your iPhone/iPad near the TV in landscape mode.
-Ensure the camera is facing you and you're happy with the preview on your TV.
+• Place your iPhone/iPad near the TV in landscape mode.
+Make sure the camera is facing you and you're happy with the preview on your TV.
+Readers usually benefit here from checking device support and Apple ID setup before assuming FaceTime is broken.

-After a brief countdown, your device’s camera is ready for FaceTime on Apple TV.
+• After a brief countdown, your device’s camera is ready for FaceTime on Apple TV so the scan stays readable before you continue.

 Make a FaceTime call on Apple TV 4K (2nd generation or later)